simbo1905/junit-js/README.md

 This was originallly a fork of https://github.com/benjiman/junit-js to get it up onto maven central.
 Yet that was based on Rhino and Nashorn on Java 8.
 It has now been upgraded to Java 21 on GraalVM to that JavaScript or EMCAScript can be tested against Java.

-## Breaking Changes in 2.0.0
+## Breaking Changes in 3.0.0

-- **Java 21 minimum requirement** - leverages modern JVM features and GraalVM Polyglot API
+- **JUnit 5 compatibility** - upgraded to JUnit 5 with vintage mode support for side-by-side compatibility
 - **Enhanced compiler warnings** - all warnings now treated as errors for improved code quality
+- **Modernized test infrastructure** - supports both JUnit 4 JavaScript tests and modern JUnit 5 Java tests

 ## Maven Dependency